-In our new column, seriously sporting ladies write about their lives in the field and offer advice and encouragement.
-Serena Williams speaks of her sporting journey from Pony Club pistol shooting to gold-medal boar days while for Alexandra Baur, it all began when she got a labrador.
+For more Sporting Dianas, seriously sporting ladies offering advice and encouragement, Lady Melissa Percy founded her clothing brand to make flattering and affordable kit that works in the field.
+Serena Williams shares her sporting journey from Pony Club pistol shooting to gold-medal boar days while for Alexandra Baur, it all began when she got a labrador.

 I dispatched my first rabbit aged nine during one of my regular hunting trips with my father and our Harris hawk.
 I loved these trips, being outdoors, working my ferrets alongside the hawk and that I was part of what felt like an important (albeit fun and adventurous) operation that culminated in a happy farmer and Mum’s delicious rabbit stew.
 That is where it began for me.